Skip to main content

 Ingress controller

-An ingress controller manages external HTTP/S traffic to services in a Kubernetes cluster.
+An ingress controller, such as NGINX, manages external HTTP/S traffic to services in a Kubernetes cluster.
 To configure sleep mode for the ingress controller, make sure it stays responsive to incoming traffic and can wake up the cluster if needed.
 This setup keeps the ingress controller active, even when the vCluster is in sleep mode and allows the controller to handle requests that trigger the virtual cluster to wake up.

 Configure sleep mode with an ingress resource